 - Insights for process improvements

-Test instructions are captured using plain text markdown and managed in repositories, following the same process as development (version control, pull requests, etc.).
-No proprietary UI required for test authoring.
-To implement a test a file is created and maintained in the code section of a
+Test instructions are captured using plain text markdown and managed in repositories, following the same process as development (version control, pull requests, etc.):

 Manual projects use